On flat bands in the $J_1$-$J_2$-$J_3$ XXZ sawtooth chain

 where

 The branch corresponding to $\varepsilon^{-}_1(k)$ is flat.
 However, to observe all features of the localized magnons at zero temperature, the flat branch of the one-magnon spectrum must always be below the dispersive one.
 Therefore, an additional condition (see Appendix~\ref{app:derivation}) should be added to the flat band constraints~\eqref{FB_pr},

-An intriguing feature of the band order is its connection to the phase-shift parameter $\sigma$.
-We substitute the second equation of the flat-band constraint into inequality~\eqref{eq:ordering},

-Since all $\rho_a$ are positive, this inequality cannot be satisfied for $\sigma=-1$.
-On the other hand, for the $\sigma=1$ the l.h.s is always greater than the r.h.s.
-Therefore to use this criterion along with the flat band constraints~\eqref{FB_pr} we need to express $\sigma$ in terms of the exchange parameters.
-This can be done by taking the tangent out of the first equation in Eqs.~\eqref{FB_pr}.
-With the aid of the trigonometric identity,